 This is the last chapter of the Top Parenting Bloggers Discuss.
 Many thanks to the Top Parenting Bloggers: Sue Scheff, Annie Fox, Richard Jaramillo, Ria Sharon, PhD Annie, Maria Melo and Susan Heim and for sharing their thoughts and experience throughout the series.

-If you want to know more about the bloggers who take part in this project or contact any of them, please visit their blogs, follow them on Twitter and/or become their fan on Facebook.
+If you want to know more about them or contact any of them, please visit their blogs (linked above) and follow them on Twitter and/or Facebook.

 With the questions I have received from readers I am planning another series of expect discussions.
 If you want your questions answered too, write them in the comment box below.